api3dao/airseeker/README.md

 2. `cp config/airseeker.example.json config/airseeker.json` - To create the configuration file.
 3. `cp config/secrets.example.env config/secrets.env` - To create the secrets file.

+## Versioning and release

+Airseeker uses [semantic versioning](https://semver.org/).
+The version is specified in the `package.json` file.
+The package is not published to NPM, but instead dockerized and published to Docker Hub.

+To release a new version:

+1. `git checkout main` - Always version from `main` branch.
+Also, ensure that the working directory is clean (has no uncommitted changes).
+2. `contracts:compile:force` - Build the latest Typechain artifacts.
+3. `pnpm version [major|minor|patch]` - Choose the right version bump.
+This will bump the version, create a git tag and commit it.
+4. Build the docker image with tag `api3/signed-api:latest`.
+If running on Linux, use `pnpm run docker:build` otherwise use `pnpm run docker:build:amd64`.
+5. `docker tag api3/signed-api:latest api3/signed-api:<MAJOR.MINOR.PATCH>` - Tag the image with the version.
+Replace the `<MAJOR.MINOR.PATCH>` with the version you just bumped (copy it from `package.json`).
+6. `docker push api3/signed-api:latest && docker push api3/signed-api:<MAJOR.MINOR.PATCH>` - Push the image upstream.
+   Both the latest and the versioned tag should be published.
+7. `git push --follow-tags` - Push the tagged commit upstream.

 ## Configuration

 Airseeker can be configured via a combination of [environment variables](#environment-variables) and